flatsec/flatsec.github.io/_posts/2014-10-15-varnish-4-selinux.md

 1. What's the proper way to add the selinux module?
 RPM it and install it in the ```/usr/share/selinux``` dir?
 1. Should I grab the pp file from Fedora 19 (or later) and use that?
 1. How does that policy know what binary is what?
 I don't see anything showing which varnishd it is supposed to be allowing.
+1. What's the difference between apparmor and SELinux?
+Why don't I hear of Ubuntu admins turning off apparmor as much as I do turning off SELinux?

 So, still lots of questions, but so far a working varnishd with SELinux still enabled.